Mary Monoky speaks

 I remember staring at that sentence, my pulse thudding.
 I was already past it.

 No one tells you what happens after that line.
-They only tell you that you have crossed into a category medicine does not know how to fix.

 I felt a chill that had nothing to do with fever.